 Wolfgang Stefan Schwaiger

-At Oper Köln, where Wolfgang Stefan Schwaiger was already a member of the Opera Studio from 2014 to 2016, he has built up a wide-ranging repertoire, including Lescaut in Massenet’s Manon, Valentin in Gounod’s Faust, Frank/Fritz in Korngold’s Die tote Stadt, Count Dominik in Richard Strauss’ Arabella, the title role in Purcell’s King Arthur (in a version for children), Freddy in My Fair Lady, Ping in Turandot, and Hans Scholl in Die Weiße Rose.
+At the Cologne Opera, where Wolfgang Stefan Schwaiger was already a member of the opera studio from 2014 to 2016, he further developed a broad repertoire, including roles such as Lescaut in Massenet’s Manon, Valentin in Gounod’s Faust, Frank/Fritz in Korngold’s Die tote Stadt, Dandini in La Cenerentola, Ned Keene in Peter Grimes, Figaro in Rossini’s Il barbiere di Siviglia, Count Dominik in Richard Strauss’s Arabella, the title role in Purcell’s King Arthur in a version for children, Freddy in My Fair Lady, and Hans Scholl in Die Weiße Rose.

 Repertoire Opera/Operetta